The Wandering Image

 The Wandering Image (German: Das wandernde Bild) is a 1920 German silent drama film directed by Fritz Lang and starring Mia May, Hans Marr and Rudolf Klein-Rogge.
-It is also known by the alternative titles of The Wandering Picture and The Wandering Shadow (USA title).
+It is also known by the alternative titles of The Wandering Picture and The Wandering Shadow (US title).

 The film's sets were designed by Otto Hunte.
 The art directors Erich Kettelhut and Robert Neppach were employed designing models for the production.